mbedross/MachineLearningObjectTracking/README.md

 `astestTime =` An index variable specifying the latest time point that data has been tracked

 `t =` An index variable specifying the current time point that is being analyzed

+### import4D.m

+`zRange =` [Defined in MAIN.m] This is the range in the z-direction you would like to track (by folder name)

+`zSorted =` [Defined in MAIN.m] List of all z-slices that are present in the data set

+`zNF =` The total number of z-slices that are going to be included in the image datastore

+`location =` A cell array containing the directories of data (in sequential order) where images are stored that are going to be part of the image datastore

+`ds =` The datastore with a collection of data specified by `location`

+### training.m

+`masterdir =` [Defined in MAIN.m] GLOBAL Filepath to the data that is to be analyzed

+`trainFileName =` User defined filename for training data to be saved as

+`trainPath =` User defined filepath for saving training data

+`coordName =` Filepath and filename of pre-determined particle coordinates.
+File does not necessariliy exist, there is an if statement that checks for it.

+`trainLock =` A lock variable that decides whether to present the user with more data to train or not.
+This is user defined via dialog box after each training iteration.
+See training.m header

+`numParticle =` An index variable to keep track of how many particles have been tracked for training purposes

+`trainZrange =` [Defined in MAIN.m] The range in the z-direction that you would like to train (in # of frames)

+`trainTrange =` [Defined in MAIN.m] The range in time that you would like to train (in # of frames)

+`tempCoords =` A temporary variable that stores spatial and temporal coordinates of a single particle (nx4 matrix where each column is the xyzt coordinate respectively)

+`particleCoords =` A cell array where each cell in the array is the xyzt coordinates of a different particle (same syntax as `tempCoords`)

+`track = ` Variable to store response by user whether they wish to continue tracking another particle or not ('Yes' or 'No')

+### getParticleCoordsXY.m

+`masterdir =` [Defined in MAIN.m] GLOBAL Filepath to the data that is to be analyzed

+`ds =` [Defined in import4D.m, instantiated in MAIN.m] GLOBAL The datastore with a collection of data specified by `location`

+`zNF` [Defined in import4D, instantiated in MAIN.m] GLOBAL The total number of z-slices that are going to be included in the image datastore

+`zRange =` [Defined in MAIN.m] GLOBAL This is the range in the z-direction you would like to track (by folder name)

+`zCenter =` The center (rounded down) of the `zRange` interval

+`zCenterIdx =` The index of the `zCenter` entry in the array `zSorted`

+`times =` An array with the frame numbers of all non-duplicate frames in the data set

+`tNF =` The number of non-duplicate frame numbers in the data set (length of `times` array)